nuxeo/nuxeo-web-ui/README.md

 At the moment, CI for Nuxeo Web UI is built on top of [Github Actions](https://github.com/features/actions).
 We currently provide worflow definitions for building and testing Nuxeo Web UI, to setup preview environments for pull requests, and to promote new releases.

-Although there are no cross-repo support for building and testing Nuxeo Web UI with [nuxeo-elements](https://github.com/nuxeo/nuxeo-elements/tree/maintenance-3.0.x), preview environments are setup with cross-repo support.
+Although there are no cross-repo support for building and testing Nuxeo Web UI with [nuxeo-elements](https://github.com/nuxeo/nuxeo-elements/tree/maintenance-3.1.x), preview environments are setup with cross-repo support.
 To this extent, in pull requests annotated with the tag `preview`, the workflow will lookup for a corresponding branch with the same name in `nuxeo-elements` repo, and use it in the preview instance.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

-(C) Copyright Nuxeo Corp. (http://nuxeo.com/)
+©2023 Hyland Software, Inc. and its affiliates.
+All rights reserved.
+All Hyland product names are registered or unregistered trademarks of Hyland Software, Inc. or its affiliates.

-All images, icons, fonts, and videos contained in this folder are copyrighted by Nuxeo, all rights reserved.
+All images, icons, fonts, and videos contained in this folder are copyrighted by Hyland Software, all rights reserved.

 ## About Nuxeo